-Each country has their own unique paste or sauce that they commonly use, whether it’s the hot and tasty chili paste from Thailand that most Thai people incorporate with many of their cuisine, or ketchup, the sweet tomato sauce from America that most Americans love with their dishes like french fries.
-Likewise, Japan is also a country that is no stranger to condiments, with some so unique that it amazes foreigners and tourists.
+Each country has its own unique paste or sauce that they commonly use, whether it’s the hot and tasty chili paste from Thailand that most Thai people incorporate into many of their meals, or ketchup, the sweet tomato sauce from America that most Americans love with their dishes like french fries.
+Likewise, Japan is also a country that is no stranger to condiments, with some so unique that they amaze foreigners and tourists, including wasabi.

-Have you ever looked at a plate of sushi and wondered – what is the green paste next to the sushi?
+Have you ever looked at a plate of sushi and wondered, “What is the green paste next to the sushi?”
 Or were you ever surprised by the hot and almost intolerable taste that suddenly appears in your sushi?
-That green paste, or sometimes a hidden surprise inside sushi is a wasabi paste, or as people simply refer to as wasabi.
+That green paste, or sometimes a hidden surprise inside sushi, is wasabi.
 As it is hot in taste, it’s also hot in popularity.
-It’s almost impossible to think about some of Japan’s famous dishes, like sushi, without thinking about its sidekick – wasabi.
-But what exactly is Wasabi?
+It’s almost impossible to think of some of Japan’s famous dishes, like sushi, without thinking about its sidekick – wasabi.
+But what exactly is wasabi?
 Why does it taste the way it does?
 Let’s find out!

 Wasabi grows best in cool and shaded areas, and naturally grows in shadowy fresh mountain streams.
 Although originated in Japan, wasabi also grows in other countries such as China, Korea, Taiwan, and New Zealand, in parts with chilling airs, humid weather, and appropriate dimness.
 Wasabi also requires clean and fresh running water to grow, although it can also be grown on soil.